JakePartusch/serverlessui/README.md

 1. **Deploy your static website**

-   Next, tell the Serverless UI where to find your website
+   Next, tell the Serverless UI where to find your website's static files

    ```shell
    sui deploy --dir="./dist"